RDoerfel/extract_tac/README.md

 ```bash
 extract_tac --image image_file --mask mask_file --rois roi_file --output output_file --dynamic
 ```
 There are generally two modes to extract tacs: static and dynamic.
+This is indicated by the flag `--dynamic`.
 In static mode, the image is a static image (only one frame).
 In dynamic mode, the image is a dynamic image such as acquired during PET imaging.

+Carefule, at the moment there is no check whether the image is actually dynamic or not. so the user should be aware of the image type ;).

 The rois file is a json file with the following format:
 ```
 {
     "roi1": [1, 2, 3],